Dense Video Object Captioning from Disjoint Supervision: Experimental Evaluation

 \section{Experimental Evaluation}

-As we are proposing a new task, there is no dedicated dataset or evaluation metric for dense video object captioning.
-Fortunately, existing video grounding~\cite{zhang2020does, voigtlaender2023connecting} datasets have annotations for object trajectories and their captions, allowing us to repurpose them for \DenseVOC, as defined next.
+As we are proposing a new task, there is no dedicated dataset or evaluation metric for dense video object captioning for all objects.
+Fortunately, existing video grounding datasets~\citep{zhang2020does, voigtlaender2023connecting} have annotations for object trajectories and their captions, allowing us to repurpose them for \DenseVOC, as defined next.
+We also report results on concurrent person-focused video object tracking and captioning benchmark, BenSMOT\citep{li2024beyond}.